Alex Palou and Chip Ganassi Racing end McLaren contract fight after $12 million ruling

 ST. PETERSBURG, Fla.
 (AP) — Alex Palou and Chip Ganassi Racing have settled the four-time IndyCar champion's breach of contract dispute with McLaren Racing, and the Spanish driver acknowledged Friday he mishandled the situation.

-Palou in January was ordered by London’s High Court to pay McLaren more than $12 million after a five-week trial in which the F1 team proved he backed out of two different deals with the racing team.
+Palou in January was ordered by London’s High Court to pay McLaren more than $12 million after a five-week trial in which McLaren proved he backed out of two different deals with the racing team.

 The team was initially seeking closer to $30 million and said after the ruling it would still pursue legal fees from Palou.

-Ahead of the first practice in the IndyCar season, Ganassi said the case had been settled.

-“I’m happy to confirm that we have reached a final settlement with McLaren Racing following a UK judge ruling in January,” Ganassi said in a statement.
+“I’m happy to confirm that we have reached a final settlement with McLaren Racing following a UK judge ruling in January,” Ganassi said ahead of the first practice of the IndyCar season.

 “I cannot condone what happened and I’m glad the matter is over.
 With the benefit of hindsight, I hope Alex has learned it’s important to keep good people around him, which he now does, so the events of 2023 are never repeated.”

-It is not clear if Ganassi was on the hook for any of Palou's financial penalties from the fight that began in 2023 when he signed a contract to move to McLaren.
+A declaration filed during the trial showed Ganassi had agreed to bear "all reasonable legal fees and expenses associated” with the dispute with McLaren and to “defend and indemnify (the Defendants)” from any legal claims brought by McLaren, including “all legal fees and expenses, and damages of any kind.”

-Ganassi said it held the contractual rights on Palou for 2024 and he remained with CGR that year while he was also a reserve driver for McLaren's Formula 1 team.
+Palou announced in the summer of 2023 that he had signed a contract with McLaren, but Ganassi said it held the contractual rights on Palou for 2024.
+Mediation between the two teams led to the agreement Palou would drive for CGR in 2024 while he was also a reserve driver for McLaren's Formula 1 team.

 Palou was expected to move to McLaren's IndyCar team in 2025 but did an about-face and decided to stay at Ganassi, where he has won three consecutive championships and four of the last five.